ajayantripathi/CS2/README.md

 *Per Caltech Honor Code, do not view/download these files if you plan to take (or are currently taking) this course.*

 ## Authors and Acknowledgement
-I (Kyle) am the sole contributor to this project.
+I (Kyle) and Dallas Taylor (labs and group projects) are the contributors to this project.